 Before your septic tank can do its job, the waste from your home has to get to it.
 All of the drainpipes from your kitchen, bathrooms, and other places where you have drains connect to a central pipe.
 This pipe then connects to the septic tank.
 In some cases, there’s a pump that helps move the waste through the pipe to the septic tank.
 In other cases, the pipe is angled so that gravity does the work.

 The Septic Tank Breaks Down Waste

 When waste reaches the septic tank, it will be broken down.
 First, the solid waste settles on the bottom.
 This waste forms a sludge.
 Certain bacteria then begin to break this sludge down so it can be removed.
 Above this sludge is a layer made up of oil, grease, and other heavy liquids.
 Both this scum and the sludge beneath it cannot exit the septic tank.
 Over time, despite the work of the bacteria, the sludge and scum will build up.
-When that occurs, you will need to have the tank professionally pumped to remove it.
+When that occurs, you will need to have the tank serviced by septic tank pumping in Atlanta to remove it.

 Wastewater Exits the Tank

 However, there is a top layer in the septic tank: the wastewater or effluent.
 This includes the water you used when showering, flushing the toilet, and cooking.
 It’s not as contaminated as other waste and can be used to hydrate the soil.
 This wastewater can exit the tank through a series of drainage pipes.
 These pipes lead out into a drainage field.
 The soil in this field removes the bacteria from the water through a natural filtration process.
 The water then nourishes any plants growing in the soil.
 Over time, this purified water will be discharged to the groundwater.

 The Drainage Field Can Tell You a lot About Your Septic Tank